 Writing web copy is not a straightforward task.

-You have to get to know the client to figure out what they want to achieve with their site, conduct research regarding the client’s sector, figure out which products/services they want to highlight, and write copy in a way that makes them stand out from the competition.
+First, you get to know the client to figure out what they want to achieve on their site, then you conduct research regarding the client’s sector, decide which products/services they want to highlight, and write copy in a way that makes them stand out from the competition.

 Copywriting is an art form and my experience with my previous employer has enabled me to master different types of web copies.
 Let me you run you through the types below and share a couple of samples of my own work, with client’s details redacted, of course: